BananaAlbatross/K_BOT/README.md

 # K_BOT
-A chess bot created for a school project.
+Chess bots created for a school project.